Wizz Air UK

-Wizz Air UK Ltd. is a British low-cost airline and subsidiary of Hungarian airline, Wizz Air, using its corporate identity.
-Founded to enable Wizz Air to retain full UK market access post-Brexit, it operates two UK bases, with its headquarters London's Luton Airport.
+Wizz Air UK Ltd. is a British low-cost airline and subsidiary of Wizz Air Holdings plc, using its corporate identity.
+Founded to enable Wizz Air to retain full UK market access post-Brexit, it is headquartered at London Luton Airport, and has bases at Luton and London Gatwick Airport.
 Wizz Air, including its UK subsidiary, operate flights from eight UK airports to almost 90 destinations across Europe and the Middle East.

-Wizz Air UK holds a United Kingdom Civil Aviation Authority (CAA) Type A Operating Licence permitting it to carry passengers, cargo and mail on aircraft with 20 or more seats.
+Wizz Air UK holds a Civil Aviation Authority (CAA) Type A Operating Licence permitting it to carry passengers, cargo and mail on aircraft with 20 or more seats.